linux-riscv/linux-riscv/Documentation/arch/riscv/hwprobe.rst

        supported as defined in the RISC-V ISA manual starting from commit d8ab5c78c207 ("Zihintpause is ratified").

+* :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: Deprecated.
+Returns similar values to :c:macro:`RISCV_HWPROBE_KEY_MISALIGNED_PERF`, but the key was mistakenly classified as a bitmask rather than a value.

-* :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.
+* :c:macro:`RISCV_HWPROBE_KEY_MISALIGNED_PERF`: An enum value describing the performance of misaligned scalar accesses on the selected set of processors.

   * :c:macro:`RISCV_HWPROBE_MISALIGNED_UNKNOWN`: The performance of misaligned
     accesses is unknown.